-If you’re wondering whether it’s better to conduct multivariate testing or A/B testing, there’s no specific answer I can provide.
+If you’re wondering whether it’s better to conduct multivariate testing or A/B testing, there’s no specific answer.
 Both tests should be included in your web design arsenal.
 Although they are slightly different in their complexities, both help to maximize the efficacy of your design.

 Tools for Multivariate Testing